vijayrajpanchall/matic-docs/docs/maintain/validate/run-validator-ansible.md

 :::note

-To complete this section, you must have an RPC endpoint of your fully synced Ethereum mainnet node ready.
+To complete this section, you must have your own RPC endpoint of your own fully synced Ethereum mainnet node ready.
+The use of Infura and Alchemy is also sufficient and widely used among validators.

 :::